Abdulelah01/EUREKA/RPlots/Rplot.md

 ## Contributorship Statement

-Erik Worked on Non-Native and Native Floral Coverage Density
+Erik Worked on non-native and native floral coverage density

-Kristi wored on the Taxonomy data (Mean Data)
+Kristi worked on the taxonomy data (Mean Data)

 Anitha worked on the conservatism of coefficient

-Abe created the Rmarkdown
+Abe created the rmarkdown

 1, Abdulelah Almubarak, have reviewed and proofread the following work and agree that it is ready for submission.